bing0n3/blog/content/post/2019-06-30-gsoc-week5/index.md

 ![issue_detail](gsoc_issue_detail.png)
 The first idea about this part is to creat a seperate new page, but it would be a little confused because augur frontend organized by card and user experience would be not uniform
 .
 This is why choose modal component to display issue detail which is much easy for user to understand.

-When I review coding work in this part, all work are simple and direct.
-I actually met challenge in passing parameter from parent component into child components and catching event from parenet component in developing.

 - visualization of a few metrics related to issue
     - issue active